Silvering: History

 In 1835 German chemist Justus von Liebig developed a process for depositing silver on the rear surface of a piece of glass; this technique gained wide acceptance after Liebig improved it in 1856.

 The process was further refined and made easier by the chemist Tony Petitjean (1856).
 This reaction is a variation of the Tollens' reagent for aldehydes.
-A diamminesilver(I) solution is mixed with a sugar and sprayed onto the glass surface.
-The sugar is oxidized by silver(I), which is itself reduced to silver(0), i.e. elemental silver, and deposited onto the glass.
+A solution of diamminesilver(I) is mixed with a sugar and sprayed onto the glass surface.
+Silver(I) oxidizes the sugar, reducing itself to silver(0), i.e. elemental silver, which deposits onto the glass.

-In 1856-1857 Karl August von Steinheil and Léon Foucault introduced the process of depositing an ultra-thin layer of silver on the front surface of a piece of glass, making the first optical-quality first surface glass mirrors, replacing the use of speculum metal mirrors in reflecting telescopes.
+In 1856-1857 Karl August von Steinheil and Léon Foucault introduced the process of depositing an ultra-thin layer of silver on the front surface of a piece of glass, making the first optical-quality first-surface glass mirrors, replacing the use of speculum metal mirrors in reflecting telescopes.
 These techniques soon became standard for technical equipment.

 An aluminum vacuum-deposition process invented in 1930 by Caltech physicist and astronomer John Strong, led to most reflecting telescopes shifting to aluminum.
 Nevertheless, some modern telescopes use silver, such as the Kepler Space Telescope.
-The Kepler mirror's silver was deposited using ion assisted evaporation.
+The Kepler mirror's silver was deposited using ion-assisted evaporation.